sarweshshah/gait_analysis/archive/README.md

    - Check that model files are in the correct directories

 2. **"Video file not found"**
-   - Place your video files in the `data/` directory
+   - Place your video files in the `videos/raw/` or `videos/sneak/` directory
    - Update the video path in the script or use `--video` parameter

 3. **"OpenCV DNN module not available"**